How To Adopt A Dynamic Marketing Budget For Your Apartments In 2023

 Dynamic marketing budget allocation tool

-This useful tool takes a bit of manual input.
-You will be required to enter your yearly turnover rate, dynamic marketing budget, unit count, organic traffic by month from the previous year, and your lease expirations for the upcoming year.
+To set your dynamic marketing budget, all you'll need to enter is your yearly turnover rate (or what you'll expect for 2024), your dynamic marketing budget, unit count, organic traffic by month the past 12 months, and your expected lease expirations for the upcoming year.

 Using your data, the tool calculates how much of your dynamic marketing budget you should spend per month on your various sources and daily spending if you are using Google and Facebook ads.

 This tool doesn't show you exactly how much to spend—that's more complicated and requires a detailed analysis of your community's marketing strategy.
-You can contact one of our advisors to schedule a free consultation and learn more about RentVision's dynamic marketing strategy.
+You can contact one of our advisors to schedule a demo and learn more about RentVision's dynamic marketing strategy.

 RentVision white outline of icon